Skip to content

 score() Structured Define the logic used by custom estimators to generate predictions.

-These hooks are executed in the order listed.
+These hooks are executed in the order listed, as each hook represents a step in the custom model lifecycle.

 For more information on defining a custom model's code, see the hooks for structured custom models or unstructured custom models.